J. Robert Oppenheimer: Politics

 During the 1920s, Oppenheimer remained uninformed about world affairs.
 He claimed that he did not read newspapers or popular magazines and only learned of the Wall Street crash of 1929 while he was on a walk with Ernest Lawrence six months after the crash occurred.
 He once remarked that he never cast a vote until the 1936 presidential election.
 From 1934 on, he became increasingly concerned about politics and international affairs.
 In 1934, he earmarked three percent of his annual salary—about $100—for two years to support German physicists fleeing Nazi Germany.
-During the 1934 West Coast Waterfront Strike, he and some of his students, including Melba Phillips and Serber, attended a longshoremen's rally.
+During the 1934 West Coast Waterfront Strike, he and some of his students, including Melba Phillips and Robert Serber, attended a longshoremen's rally.

 After the Spanish Civil War broke out in 1936, Oppenheimer hosted fundraisers for the Spanish Republican cause.
 In 1939, he joined the American Committee for Democracy and Intellectual Freedom, which campaigned against the persecution of Jewish scientists in Nazi Germany.
 Like most liberal groups of the era, the committee was later branded a communist front.

 Many of Oppenheimer's closest associates were active in the Communist Party in the 1930s or 1940s, including his brother Frank, Frank's wife Jackie, Kitty, Jean Tatlock, his landlady Mary Ellen Washburn, and several of his graduate students at Berkeley.
 Whether Oppenheimer was a party member has been debated.
 Cassidy states that he never openly joined the Communist Party USA (CPUSA), but Haynes, Klehr, and Vassiliev state that he "was, in fact, a concealed member of the CPUSA in the late 1930s".
 From 1937 to 1942, Oppenheimer was a member at Berkeley of what he called a "discussion group", which fellow members Haakon Chevalier and Gordon Griffiths later said was a "closed" (secret) unit of the Communist Party for Berkeley faculty.